Master of Psychology: France

 All students entering a professional PsyM program are required to have a recognized bachelor's degree in a related field.
 The PsyM is a two years long diploma, conferring at its term a 5-years university diploma.

 Germany

 In Germany, the completion of a 5-years higher-education degree course in psychology is required to use "psychologist" as a professional title, equivalent to the German "Diplom" or "masters" qualification in psychology.

+India

+In India there are many types of Master's programs in psychology.
+They can be simply psychology, applied psychology, clinical psychology, counseling psychology, and industrial psychology.
+All these programs differ in content and help people work in various sector.
+Few government and private universities offering masters in psychology without undergraduate degree in psychology.
+In India, only with an M.Phil. in Clinical Psychology, Professional diploma in clinical psychology and PsyD a person is legally recognized to practice as clinical Psychologist.
+Even if there are counseling and other programs that cover mental health services exist in India, they are not offered access or training through M.Phil. in Clinical Psychology.
+This is one of the arts and science programs that lacks flexibility and monetizes on its special status in India.